Khushbumodi123/Movie-Recommendation-System/README.md

-# Movie-Recommendation-System
+# movie-recommender-system-tmdb-dataset
-Content based recommendation system that recommends the movie based on user's liking which includes features like genre, director(s) and actors
+A content based movie recommender system using cosine similarity